JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ### Mildew Detector Page (Make a Prediction)

 The Mildew Detector page provides an interactive feature where users can upload a leaf image to receive an immediate prediction.
-The model outputs whether the leaf is "healthy" or "powdery mildew" along with a prediction probability chart.
+The model outputs whether the leaf is classified as "healthy" or "powdery mildew" along with a prediction probability chart.

 This page directly addresses the second business requirement by enabling real-time prediction and scalable disease detection.

+Users who do not have their own images can also download sample healthy and infected cherry leaf images for testing purposes via the link provided on the Mildew Detector page or, directly from [here](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).

 ![Mildew Detector Page 1](/assets/images/img12.png)

 ![Mildew Detector Page 2](/assets/images/img13.png)

-**Sample Images for Prediction:**

-To test the Mildew Detector, users can download sample healthy and infected cherry leaf images from the original Kaggle dataset [click here](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).

 ### Model Evaluation Page